SwapnilKumbhar/leet/README.md

 ## Roadmap

+The Project tab has more information, but here's the overview --

 - [x] Template validity checks.
+- [x] Template variables.
+- [x] Enable pulling starter scaffolding directly from Leetcode.
 - [ ] Starter templates for all Leetcode supported languages.
-- [ ] Template variables.
+- [ ] Unit tests.
-- [ ] Enable pulling starter scaffolding directly from Leetcode.
+- [ ] Document everything!

 ## License